Detroit: Race, ethnicity, and religion

 There are four areas of Detroit with significant Asian and Asian American populations.
 Northeast Detroit has a large population of Hmong with a smaller group of Lao people.
 A portion of Detroit next to eastern Hamtramck includes Bangladeshi Americans, Indian Americans, and Pakistani Americans; nearly all of the Bangladeshi population in Detroit lives in that area.
 The area north of downtown has transient Asian national origin residents who are university students or hospital workers.
 Few of them have permanent residency after schooling ends.
 They are mostly Chinese and Indian but the population also includes Filipinos, Koreans, and Pakistanis.
 In Southwest and western Detroit there are smaller, scattered Asian communities.

+According to a 2014 study, 67% of the population of the city identified themselves as Christians, with 49% professing adherence to Protestant churches, and 16% professing Roman Catholic beliefs, while 24% claim no religious affiliation.
+Other religions collectively make up about 8% of the population.